ceedee666/modern-abap-curriculum/docs/hello_world.md

 ### Deploying the SAP BTP ABAP Environment in SAP BTP Free Tier

 Deploying the SAP BTP ABAP environment is similar for both, the SAP BTP free tier and the SAP BTP trial.
-In both cases a _Booster_ is available to deploy the ABAP environment.
-A Booster is simply a wizard or script that executes the necessary set up steps in the SAP BTP.
+In both cases, a _Booster_ is available to deploy the ABAP environment.
+A Booster is simply a wizard or script that executes the necessary setup steps in the SAP BTP.

 The respective Booster can be accessed from the SAP BTP Cockpit.
 The SAP BTP Cockpit is available at the following URLs: